VitaliiSnitsarchuk/DevOps_online_Lviv_2020Q42021Q1/m5/task 5.3/readme.md

    COMMAND - name of the command that launched the process.

 STAT displays the process’s status.
-Here is a list of the various process statuses and what they mean ==> D – Uninterruptible sleep (usually a critical system process, a process that cannot be killed without rebooting), R – Running or runable (on run queue),
+Here is a list of the various process statuses and what they mean:

+D – Uninterruptible sleep (usually a critical system process, a process that cannot be killed without rebooting)

+R – Running or runable (on run queue)

-S – Interruptible sleep (waiting for an event to complete), T – Stopped, either by a job control signal or because it is being traced, Z – Defunct (“zombie”) process, terminated but not closed by the parent process.
+S – Interruptible sleep (waiting for an event to complete)

+T – Stopped, either by a job control signal or because it is being traced

+Z – Defunct (“zombie”) process, terminated but not closed by the parent process
 ![14](https://user-images.githubusercontent.com/75836953/106399413-286f1900-6421-11eb-9a8f-e0f7208fe445.png)

 8).
-For display only the processes of a specific user we can use ==>
+For display only the processes of a specific user we can use:

-     ps -u <username>,
+   - ps -u <username>

-     ps -ef | grep <username>,
+   - ps -ef | grep <username>

-     ps -efl | grep <username>,
+   - ps -efl | grep <username>

-     top -U <username>,
+   - top -U <username>

-     htop -u <username>
+   - htop -u <username>
 ![14 5](https://user-images.githubusercontent.com/75836953/106399927-3a05f000-6424-11eb-849e-9fbce2dcd9b5.png)
 ![15](https://user-images.githubusercontent.com/75836953/106399414-286f1900-6421-11eb-9074-768abced60e9.png)
 ![16](https://user-images.githubusercontent.com/75836953/106399415-2907af80-6421-11eb-8748-081156d20921.png)